 Finally, is thrift a personality trait or a learned skill?
 Can anyone learn to save more and enjoy it and, if yes, how?
 Research into the practice of thrift remains in its embryonic phase and has not progressed far past the preliminary stages of refining measures, investigating differences between known groups, and identifying correlates.
 Future researchers should aim to develop relevant theoretical models and, ultimately, well-designed longitudinal interventions to increase thrift and thrifty practices.
 Much of the extant research on thrift has been purely descriptive, and no experiments to promote thrift have been conducted.
 An open question remains about the extent to which differences in individuals' spending habits reflect static dispositions or practices that are amenable to change.
-Given the success of interventions aimed at increasing happiness and self-control (for reviews, see Baumeister, Gailliot, DeWall, & Oaten, 2006; Lyubomirsky & Layous, in press), and the considerable overlap in the practices of happy, self-controlled, and frugal individuals, we feel confident that thriftiness can be implemented with success by those wishing to practice it.
+Given the success of interventions aimed at increasing happiness and self-control (for reviews, see Baumeister et al. 2006; Lyubomirsky and Layous 2013) and the considerable overlap in the practices of happy, self-controlled, and frugal individuals, we feel confident that thriftiness can be implemented with success by those wishing to practice it.

-Concluding Remarks
+2.6 Concluding Remarks

-Although income and happiness are related, a large proportion of happiness is independent of wealth.
-Even considering the influence of both genetic and circumstantial factors, a large portion of the differences in individuals' levels of happiness are unexplained and thus potentially amenable to change (Lyubomirsky, Sheldon et al., 2005).
-The virtue of thrift in particular holds special relevance to the modern era.
-In a world of unlimited resources, the choice to consume or conserve might be strictly philosophical.
-However, in an increasingly populated and interconnected world, one's lifestyle choices not only affect neighbors down the street but also across the ocean.
-Promoting sustainable happiness means helping people transcend set points and setbacks to live more rewarding lives.
-Thrift can complement this endeavor by extending the meaning of sustainability, ensuring that the collective can flourish as well as the individual.
+Although income and happiness are related, a large proportion of happiness is inde-990 pendent of wealth.
+Even considering the influence of both genetic and circumstan-991 tial factors, a large portion of the differences in individuals' levels of happiness are 992 unexplained and thus potentially amenable to change (Lyubomirsky et al. 2005b).
+993 The virtue of thrift in particular holds special relevance to the modern era.
+In a 994 world of unlimited resources, the choice to consume or conserve might be strictly 995 philosophical.
+However, in an increasingly populated and interconnected world, 996 one's lifestyle choices not only affect neighbors down the street but also across the 997 ocean.
+Promoting sustainable happiness means helping people transcend set points 998 and setbacks to live more rewarding lives.
+Thrift can complement this endeavor by 999 extending the meaning of sustainability, ensuring that the collective can flourish as 1000 well as the individual.